 6) Sell T-Shirts With Merch by Amazon

-This is another cool opportunity for regular people like us to sell something that's extremely simple that nearly everyone wants.
+This is another cool opportunity for regular people to sell something that's extremely simple that nearly everyone wears.

-Merch by Amazon gives sellers the ability to create designs for t-shirts that Amazon sells on it's platform but they do not own your design.
-So you can still sell your design to another site.
+Merch by Amazon gives sellers the ability to create t-shirts that Amazon sells but they do not own.

 7) Have a physical service?
 Become a Partner with Amazon Home Services

-They've put together a program that helps people who aren't quite handy and directs them to trusted vendors to help their customers with installing whatever they bought from Amazon.
+This is a program that helps people who aren't quite handy and directs them to trusted vendors.
+It's mostly used to help Amazon customers with installing whatever they bought from Amazon.

 These services don't have to pay an upfront cost or chase leads.

 Amazon vets these services and applies their stamp of approval and of course, they make money as the middleman too.

 Jeff Bezos really loves to leverage the Amazon network.
 It's impressive.

 8) Do Tiny Jobs on Amazon's Fiverr Competitor, Mechanical Turk!